 How do you know your eye shape?

 By looking in the mirror, you can determine your eye shape.
-For rounded eyes, you’ll see a white area (sclera) above and below the iris.
+You’ll see a white area (sclera) above and below the iris for rounded eyes.

 With almond-shaped eyes, the eyelids cover the white part at the top and bottom areas of the eye.
 The distance between your eyes will tell you whether you have close-set or wide-set eyes.